View Document Text

 review the custodian’s statements and compare the official custodial records to

 Adviser’s reporting.
-Adviser statements may vary from custodial statements based on
+Adviser statements may differ from custodial statements based on

-assets held by the qualified custodian, or valuation methodologies of certain securities.
+assets held by the qualified custodian, or valuation methodologies for certain securities.

 Especially with regard to cost basis, Adviser recommends that Client rely on the